I’m the author of a debut novel set in Belfast and the Isle of Harris, in the early 70s.

 Back then it was hard not to take a side.
 You’d invariably end up sticking with your own kind (Catholics got together with Catholics; Protestants with Protestants).
 It was an unwritten rule.
 The young peace campaigner in my book breaks the rules, and by doing so, finds herself pitted against a younger sister with paramilitary links and a very different vision of how to solve the conflict.

-I was thrilled to have my first book, Soldier Doll, longlisted for the Mslexia Women’s Novel Competition 2017.
-This encouraged me to forge on and begin polishing the manuscript, following a full editorial review.
+I was thrilled to have my first book, Soldier Doll, longlisted for the Mslexia Women’s Novel Competition.
+This encouraged me to forge on and begin polishing the manuscript.
+I'm now seeking agent representation.